Job Title: Part 121 ATR First Officer

 Working Conditions

-Work is performed outdoors and in an aircraft, involving exposure to inclement weather.
-The position may require standing, walking, sitting, bending, and stooping for extended periods.
-Candidates must be able to lift up to 50 pounds and possess the manual dexterity, speaking, seeing, and hearing abilities necessary to conduct business.
+This position requires work in an outdoor environment and inside an aircraft, with exposure to inclement weather.
+The role involves physical requirements, including standing, walking, sitting, bending, and stooping for extended periods.
+Candidates must be able to lift up to 50 pounds and possess the manual dexterity, speech, vision, and hearing capabilities necessary to conduct business safely.
 Travel to multiple locations may be required.